RuifMaxx/formalweb/_pages/about.md

 - We use a dynamic linearization approach to identify a model between resources and performance and minimize an objective function that controls error and resource cost.
 </div>
 </div>

+# 🏷 Projects

+**Sep.
+2022 - Jun.
+2023:** Intelligent Scrap Grading System(Participate) Supported by the [China Unicom](http://www.chinaunicom.com.cn/index.html).
+- Responsible for Building a Machine Learning Operations System on a Serverless Platform.

+**Nov.
+2020 - Jun.
+2021:** Multi-dimensional Time Series prediction based on Deep Learning.
+- Undergraduate research project thesis.
+Earned 119 stars on GitHub [Link](https://github.com/RuifMaxx/Multidimensional-time-series-with-transformer).
+Achieved grade A.
+- Learned Generative Models (VAE, FLOW, GAN).
+Identified the disadvantages of existing models in modeling long sequences.
+I replaced the decoder of TPA model with GRU to build GRU-TPA model and combined the advantages of MQ-RNN and self-attention to build the MQ-Attention model.

 # 🎖 Honors and Awards